wooseok1152/wooseok1152/README.md

     - organise SQL seminar
     - skill used : SQL(Oracle)
-    - what I've learned : how to conduct a seminar according to the level of the participants
+    - what I've learned : how to conduct a seminar for workers

 5. AutoML service in RealData(classified)